 The work of the committee culminated on September 28, 1985, when Governor George Deukmejian signed the bill, authored by State Senator John Garamendi, which created the California State Summer School for the Arts.
 The major objectives stated by the Legislature in establishing the school:

 - 1 To enable artistically gifted and talented students, broadly representative of the socioeconomic and ethnic diversity of the state, to receive intensive training in the arts through a multidisciplinary program;

 - 2 To provide a training ground for future artists who may wish to study and practice the arts or to pursue careers in the major performing arts companies and the commercial and fine arts institutions in California; and

 - 3 To establish a model for partnership between the public and private sectors.

 CSSSA held its first summer session in 1987, and proved so popular and successful that Governor Deukmejian signed follow-up legislation making the program a permanent program of the state in September of 1990.
 In 1992, Governor Pete Wilson signed legislation that allows the school to accept a limited number of students from outside of California, thereby making it an international program.

 The California State Summer School for the Arts is the result of unique public and private sector planning and support.
-Now embarking on its twenty-sixth summer of operation, the school has trained more than twelve thousand highly talented students.
+Now embarking on its thirty-third summer of operation, the school has trained more than fifteen thousand highly talented students.